Embraced by a Rogue

 A Trilogy of Second Chance Romances

-One magical night, Fate orchestrates the reunion of three pairs of lovers at the same Regency ball.
-Beneath a balmy starlit sky, do the wounded rogues and the resilient women who once adored them, dare open their hearts and gamble on love one final time?
+One enchanted night, Fate orchestrates the reunion of three pairs of lovers at a Regency ball.
+Do the wounded rogues and the resilient women who once adored them dare to open their hearts and risk love one final time?

-Her Scandalous Wish: When an obligatory marriage offers turns into an unexpected second chance for love, Viscount Kingsley seizes it, but Philomena’s desperation-born acceptance forces her to trust the man who betrayed her once already.
+When an obligatory marriage offer turns into an unexpected second chance for love, Bradford Kingsley seizes it.
+But Philomena Pomphrett’s reluctant acceptance forces her to trust the man she thinks betrayed her once already.

 See what readers are saying!

 “…like chocolate, after a stressful day, her books are the perfect pick me up.” ★★★★★ ~Lamp shade Reader

 “Three wonderful romances by the incomparable Collette Cameron!” ★★★★★ ~Monique D.